tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

   GitHub allows other developers to easily contribute to your package.
   Compared to other hosts,
   you are more likely to receive contributions.
-  Plus it integrates nicely with many other services.
+  Also GitHub integrates nicely with many other services.

 - **Build with Stack.**
   Stack painlessly manages Haskell dependencies.
-  It manages GHC installations
+  It installs GHC for you
   and ensures you get a build plan that actually works.
-  Plus it avoids bit rot by making sure your package will build tomorrow if it builds today.
+  If your package builds today, Stack ensures it will continue to build tomorrow.

 - **Define with hpack.**
   The default Cabal package file format is custom, tedious, and verbose.